TYPES OF GRANTS

 The Bell Trust provides temporary funding only to congregations associated with Churches of Christ.
 This is done in two ways:

 - Ongoing assistance is provided to congregations in the support of ministers or missionaries.
 This support is provided to a church on a temporary basis until that church either assumes the amount provided or replaces it otherwise.
-Greater consideration is given to requests when there is a planned schedule of reductions over a given period of time.
+Greater consideration is given to requests when there is a planned schedule of reductions over a given period of time, not to exceed five years.
 Our commitments, however, are normally made for one calendar year at a time.

-- Assistance may also be provided to congregations through a one-time contribution for a specific need.
+- Assistance may also be provided to congregations through a one-time grant for a specific need.

 The Bell Trust considers the requesting church to be the primary supporter of a given work.
 Our general policy is to give congregations no more than they will provide toward a proposed work.
 Our desire is not to be a “matching grants” organization that automatically matches the amount the requesting church is providing.
 Rather, any assistance we provide is intended to be secondary and supplemental.